Poetry Prize

 Judge: Donika Kelly

-Their winning chapbook, Transuding, will be published by Newfound in fall of 2023.
+Their winning chapbook, Transuding, was published by Newfound in fall of 2023.

 Finalists: Jasmine An, Ukata Edwardson, and Stephanie Niu.